Find out how we help our children get more out of Mass and get to know Jesus.

 Pope Francis reminds parents who bring their children to be baptised of their duty to pass on the faith to their children:

 Pope Francis is reminding us that there is much more to having a child baptised than simply the baptism itself.
 He wants parents to reflect on and accept the great privilege they have as first teachers of their child in the ways of faith.
 And so, arranging a Baptism is about much more than deciding on the date and time.
 We want to invite you to use this opportunity to reflect on your own life of faith and begin thinking about how you will hand that on to your child.

-If you would like to begin preparing, please contact the priests to request an initial meeting by email at email@example.com or phone on 0161 736 2696.
+If you would like to begin preparing please: 1) introduce yourself to one of the priests after one of our Masses; 2) check that you live in the parish (see parish boundary map here); then 3) contact the priests to request an initial meeting by email at firstname.lastname@example.org or phone on 0161 736 2696.
 The priests will explain how the process will begin.

 “The celebration of the Eucharist is the source and summit of the Christian life” (Lumen Gentium, 11)

 Each year children are prepared for the Sacraments of Reconciliation (Confession) and First Holy Communion (Eucharist).
 The whole community helps to prepare our children to receive these Sacraments and to celebrate with them and their families at Mass when they receive the Body of Our Lord in the Sacrament of Holy Communion for the first time.